Privacy Information Notice

 There may be links provided to other websites, plug-ins and applications on RED C’s website.
 By clicking on these links or enabling a connection may allow third parties to collect or share information about you.
 We do not have any control over these third party websites and are not responsible for their privacy notices.
 We advise you to read the privacy notice of any website that you visit.
 Please note that this Privacy Information Notice only covers our own organisation and website.

 Retention of Personal Data

-The length of time we retain personal data for varies depending on the type of data and its use.
+The length of time we retain personal data for varies depending on the type of data and its use and is outlined in RED C’s Data Retention Schedule.
 RED C in establishing an appropriate retention period consider the volume of personal data held, the sensitivity of that data and potential risk of harm from unauthorised use or disclosure.
 RED C will retain your personal data for as long as reasonably necessary for the purpose for which we collected it, as communicated to you as part of the consent, or as long as the law prescribes.
-If you have any queries in relation to this please contact our Data Protection Officer on the contact details provided below.
+If you have any queries in relation to this please contact our Data Protection Officer – email@example.com.

 You have various rights under data protection law, subject to certain exemptions, in connection with our processing of your personal data: